-Jessica Trybus, faculty member of Carnegie Mellon University’s Entertainment Technology Center (ETC), has the pleasure of being able to say she was present during the formulation of the Kids+Creativity Network.
+Formerly a faculty member of Carnegie Mellon University’s Entertainment Technology Center (ETC), Jess has the pleasure of being able to say she was present during the formulation of the Kids+Creativity Network, the forerunner to Remake Learning.
 While talking with executive director of The Grable Foundation Gregg Behr over coffee the two discussed a vision of uniting different groups in Pittsburgh to create new opportunities for kids relating to technology, creativity, and education.
 From that conversation Behr went on to make that conversation a reality.
-Trybus has supported the Kids+Creativity Network, now Remake Learning, ever since.
 She also helped to develop the idea for the Makeshop at Children’s Museum of Pittsburgh, a space where kids can come up with an idea for a project and then build it.

 Jessica is a member of the Remake Learning Council.